cerovina/cerovina.github.io/README.md

 <br/>

 <h1 align="center">
-  Hi!
+  Hi!<br/>
   I created this website to share my progress in learning data analysis and visualization with interesting projects.<br/>
   Here are some of them:
   </h1>